Gold Table Linens Reviewed: Tested Picks That Work

 Completely.
 Gold in natural linen tones — warm flax, antique gold, wheat — reads casual and organic rather than ceremonial.
 The formality comes from the table setup, not the color.
 Natural-toned gold napkins folded simply on a weeknight table with plain dinnerware look relaxed and warm.
 Reserve brighter or more saturated gold for occasions where you want the table to feel intentionally festive.

-How do I keep Belgian linen napkins from shrinking in the wash?
+How do I keep linen-flax blend napkins from shrinking in the wash?

 Where to Buy